 During circulation, Administration identified minor grammatical changes which were necessary to update prior to submission for third reading of Bylaw 2025.12.
-Administration has included a redline of the changes proposed.
-Proposes changes can be found under Attachment 3 - Bylaw 2025-12 Redline.
+Administration has included a redline of the changes proposed as a part of the agenda package at second reading and the public hearing.
+Council moved the amended motion to support these changes after the closure of the public hearing on April 22, 2025.